aquenos/ChimeraTK-ControlSystemAdapter-EPICS/README.md

 yet, so supporting them in the device support would be of limited use.

 This device support only supports the data types listed in the section called *Addresses*.
-In particular, it does not support registers that provide strings or 64 bit integers, unless these registers can also be accessed using one of the supported data types.
+In particular, it does not support registers that provide 64 bit integers, unless these registers can also be accessed using one of the supported data types.
 For non-numeric registers, the data type cannot be detected automatically, even if they can be treated as numeric registers.
 In this case, one of the supported data types has to be specified explicitly as part of the register address specified in the record's `INP` or `OUT` field.

 Examples